nrfconnect/sdk-nrf/doc/nrf/config_and_build/bootloaders/bootloader_adding_sysbuild.rst

 |how_to_configure|

-Like other images, :ref:`image-specific configurations <ug_multi_image_variables>` can be assigned at build time to further customize the bootloader's functionality.
+Like other images, you can assign image-specific configurations at build time to further customize the bootloader's functionality.
+For details, see :ref:`zephyr:sysbuild` documentation.

 To ensure that the immutable bootloader occupies as little flash memory as possible, you can also apply the :file:`prj_minimal.conf` configuration: